Social Work (SWK)

 SWK 430.
 Social Work Research Methods.
 4 Hours.

 Survey of basic social science research concepts, research designs, data collection and analysis.
 Students formulate and implement a research project.
 The relevance of social research to the provision of human services will be covered.
-Course Information: Prerequisite: SWK 344.
+Course Information: Prerequisites: SWK 344.

 SWK 433.
 Social Work Practice III.
 4 Hours.

 Survey of the basic concepts and skills involved in macro-level social work practice.
 The focus will be on developing the basic skills required to engage in political advocacy, service learning and community organization practice.
 Social and economic justice issues will be emphasized.
 Includes community activities.
-Course Information: Prerequisite: SWK 355 and SWK 377.
+Course Information: Prerequisites: SWK 355 and SWK 377.

 SWK 434.
 Senior Seminar.
 4 Hours.

 Capstone course for social work majors.
 Involves a final project in which seniors integrate skills and knowledge across the curriculum to propose a comprehensive social work program.
 Analysis of the professional social work code of ethics - and values - in relation to the practice areas covered in the social work curriculum.
-Course Information: Prerequisite: SWK 377.
+Course Information: Prerequisites: SWK 377.

 SWK 441.
 Poverty, Law, and Justice.
 3,4 Hours.